(No ratings)

 Hizentra $13 |

 Dr. Tracy Lawrence-Black is a specialist in neonatology.
-She speaks French.
-Dr. Lawrence-Black's areas of expertise include depression, ear pain, and elbow pain.
-Her hospital/clinic affiliations include Blythedale Children's Hospital and MedStar Georgetown University Hospital.
-She graduated from McMaster University Faculty of Health Sciences.
-She completed her residency training at a hospital affiliated with McMaster University.
+In addition to English, she speaks French.
+Clinical interests for Dr. Lawrence-Black include wellness visit, syncope (fainting), and flu shot.
+She is affiliated with MedStar Georgetown University Hospital.
+She graduated from McMaster University Faculty of Health Sciences and then she performed her residency at a hospital affiliated with McMaster University.